Auo/node-wow-addon/README.md

 ### todo
-* scan addon-folder for installed addons
-* clean-up zip and rar handling when installing.
+* Cleanup and restructuring of code